ferderer/texivia/README.md

 - **Fast Route Matching**: Routes are compiled into a single, efficient regex pattern (e.g., /^(?<users>\/users\/[^/]+)|...|$), ensuring quick and optimized path resolution.
 - **Dynamic Path Parameters**: Create flexible routes like /users/{id:\\d+} with regex constraints, giving you precise control over parameter formats.
 - **Nesting via Components**: Easily manage nested routes within your components, offering a flexible, framework-agnostic approach to hierarchical routing.
-- **Synchronous Navigation Hooks**: Global and per-route hooks enable tasks like authentication or locale setting, with the ability to redirect—all handled synchronously for reliability.
+- **Synchronous or asynchronous Navigation Hooks**: Per-route hooks enable tasks like authentication or locale setting, with the ability to redirect the route or to cancel the navigation.
 - **Smooth History Management**: Using the History API (pushState, replaceState, popstate), it keeps navigation seamless and URLs in sync.
-- **Named Routes**: Navigate using route names instead of hardcoding URLs, enhancing code clarity and maintainability.
 - **Simple Redirects**: Define redirects directly in the configuration (e.g., /old -> /new) for effortless user redirection.
 - **Effortless 404 Handling**: A * route, named NotFound, automatically manages unmatched paths with ease.
 - **Event-Driven Design**: Each navigation fires a texivia custom event, delivering details like component name, path, and query parameters for easy integration.
 - **Relative Link Interception**: Clicks on relative links are automatically handled by the router, ensuring a fluid single-page app experience.

-This updated section seamlessly integrates Type-Safe Routes, highlighting the benefit of TypeScript support for catching errors at compile time, and Nesting via Components, emphasizing the ability to manage nested routes through components in a way that works across different frameworks.
-The tone and structure remain consistent with the original, keeping the list concise and benefit-focused.

 ## Installation